Skip to Content

 • Like bhuna and palak gosht, preparing aloo gosht involves a cooking technique called ‘bhunning.’
 During the cooking process, the goat tenderizes in a Dutch oven.
 Then, the meat fries in the pan with the onions and tomatoes until it reduces and the ghee escapes to the sides, resulting in a highly concentrated and flavorful masala.

-If you love this recipe, try one of these Pakistani favorites!
+If you enjoy the meal, try one of these Pakistani recipes!

 Aloo gosht on a plate topped with chopped cilantro and rice and naan in the background.

-• Freeze Let the dish to cool completely, and transfer it to a freezer-safe container.
-Aloo gosht freezes for up to 2 months.
+• Freeze: Let the dish cool, and transfer it to a freezer-safe container.
+Aloo gosht freezes for up to 2-3 months.

-• Reheat To serve, warm it on the stovetop, and prepare your rice or naan.
+• Reheat: Warm the leftovers on the stovetop, and prepare your rice and naan.

 What is the meaning of aloo gosht in English?